smithy-lang/smithy-ruby/hearth/README.md

 [smithy-ruby][smithy-ruby] using a [Smithy][Smithy] model.
 Hearth provides an implementation of the components necessary to make requests and handle responses from a service.
-Hearth is only intended to be used with clients that were code generated using Smithy, but it may be used for any service client implementation.
+Hearth is only intended to be used with clients that were code generated using smithy-ruby, but it may be used for any service client implementation.

 ## Components